eslamdyab21/SolarX-Lakehouse/README.md

 <br/>

 ### To start the cluster:
+**An important note**: **make sure your machine have these extra resources for the workers, if not then remove some of the workers or allocate fewer cpu and memory for them**

 First we run the docker compose file which will start the spark master, workers and iceberg
 ```bash
 docker compose up